angular-architects/module-federation-plugin/libs/mf-tools/tutorial/index.md

 In this part of the lab, we will investigate the loaded micro frontend that has been called ["MF Angular #3"](https://github.com/manfredsteyer/angular3-app) before.
 We want to draw your attention to the following details:

 1. The application is bootstrapped with the [bootstrap function](https://github.com/manfredsteyer/angular3-app/blob/main/src/bootstrap.ts) already used above.
+Please note that here, ``appType`` is set to ``microfrontend``.

 2. The ``AppModule`` is wrapping some components as web components using Angular Elements in it's [ngDoBootstrap](https://github.com/manfredsteyer/angular3-app/blob/main/src/app/app.module.ts) method.

 3. The [webpack config](https://github.com/manfredsteyer/angular3-app/blob/main/webpack.config.js) exposes the whole ``bootstrap.ts`` file.
 Hence, everyone importing it can use the provided web components.

 4. The [webpack config](https://github.com/manfredsteyer/angular3-app/blob/main/webpack.config.js) shares libraries like ``@angular/core``.

-5. The routes set up in the [AppModule](https://github.com/manfredsteyer/angular3-app/blob/main/src/app/app.module.ts) use the url matcher ``endsWith``, because it does not know the shell's parent route.

-6. The ``AppComponent`` calls the helper function [connectRouter](https://github.com/manfredsteyer/angular3-app/blob/main/src/app/app.component.ts) to make this app's router work alongside the shell's router.

 ## More Details on Module Federation **